 The captured volumetric video can also be used for AR.
 In the clip below you can see how Microsoft captured holograms that can then be viewed through their Hololens.

-Photogrammetry is already used in different fields, such as topographic mapping, architecture, engineering, manufacturing, quality control, police investigation, and geology, as well as by archaeologists to quickly produce plans of large or complex sites and by meteorologists as a way to determine the actual wind speed of a tornado where objective weather data cannot be obtained.
+Photogrammetry is already used in different fields, such as topographic mapping, architecture, engineering, manufacturing, quality control, police investigation, and geology.
+It’s also used a lot by archaeologists to quickly produce plans of large or complex sites.
+Meteorologists use it as a way to determine the actual wind speed of a tornado where objective weather data cannot be obtained.
 It is also used to combine live action with computer-generated imagery in movies post-production.
 Photogrammetry was used extensively to create photorealistic environmental assets for video games.